tomei123/CMPG323-overview-34676260/README.md

 ## Branching Strategy

-## Gitignore File within each project
+## Gitignore file within each project

 ## Storage of credentials and sensitive information